 -

-- NVIDIA RTX 30/40 series utilizes dedicated RT cores, ensuring real-time ray tracing with lower performance hits.
+- NVIDIA RTX 30/40 series GPUs use dedicated RT cores, enabling real-time ray tracing with minimal performance impact.

-- AMD RX 6000/7000 series include Ray Accelerators, which offer ray tracing but generally with lower efficiency than NVIDIA.
+- AMD RX 6000/7000 series includes Ray Accelerators that offer ray tracing, but generally with lower efficiency than NVIDIA’s.

 -